INTERVIEW WITH THE LEADERS OF THE IDIL 2024 GRADUATE PROGRAM

 How are student-mentor pairs formed?

 MS: At the beginning of the year, during the interdisciplinary summer school, the mentors will present their research projects, and the students will be able to choose.
-This marks the start of the program; every evening during the summer school, there are interdisciplinary lectures, such as “management and ecology,” “science policy and political science,” and so on.
+This marks the start of the program; every evening during the summer school, there are interdisciplinary lectures on topics such as “management and ecology” and “science policy and political science.”
 These lectures are given in English, primarily by researchers from Montpellier but also by invited international researchers.
-It is a very interesting time when all backgrounds come together and everyone asks questions from different perspectives, origins, and areas of expertise.
-There is also a “team-building” day where IDIL students participate in activities that facilitate integration.
-This summer school concludes with a gala at the Jardin des Plantes.
+It’s a very interesting time when all backgrounds come together and everyone asks questions from different perspectives, with diverse origins and expertise.
+There’s also a “team-building” day where IDIL students participate in activities designed to help them integrate.
+The summer school concludes with a gala at the Jardin des Plantes.

-Does this summer school help students identify more closely with and "feel" like part of Idil?
+Does this summer school help students identify more closely with Idil and “feel” like part of Idil?

-MS: Yes, that’s important because during the year they mostly spend time with students in their own disciplines!
+MS: Yes, it’s important because throughout the year they spend most of their time with students in their own disciplines!
 To help them feel a sense of belonging to the Idil graduate program, there’s also a year-round event called the “Idil House Cup.”
-Idil students from different tracks are grouped into different houses and participate in challenges, such as collecting as much trash as possible on the beaches, or visiting the Moco, which is also a way to introduce them to cultural elements.
-The IDIL team also organizes events at least once a month that allow them to get together.
+Idil students from different tracks are grouped together in different houses and take part in challenges, such as collecting as much trash as possible on the beaches or visiting the Moco, which is also a way to introduce them to cultural experiences.
+The Idil team also organizes events at least once a month that give them a chance to get together.